Phrase Trigger Expressions

 (when midi-output

-(midi/midi-note-on midi-output playing-note 127 (dec playing-channel)))
+(midi/midi-note-on midi-output note 127 (dec channel)))

 The (when midi-output …) clause that wraps the midi-note-on call just protects against the situation where the chosen output can’t be found because it isn’t plugged in at the moment.
 Without this, the attempt to send the note will throw an exception that gets written at length to the log file.
 In the context of this Expression, the midi-output variable is set to the MIDI output device chosen for the phrase trigger, and will be nil if that device is not currently connected.

 This uses the embedded MIDI library to send a Note On message to the phrase trigger’s chosen output device.
-The variable playing-note is set to the note number chosen for the phrase trigger’s Playing Message, 127 is the maximum MIDI note velocity, and playing-channel is set to the channel chosen for the phrase trigger, but since the user interface displays MIDI channel numbers in the traditional user-centric range from 1 to 16, and the actual protocol requires them to be sent in the 4-bit range 0-15, we need to subtract 1 from the variable value before sending it, which is what the dec (decrement) function does.
+The variable note is set to the note number chosen for the phrase trigger’s Playing Message, 127 is the maximum MIDI note velocity, and channel is set to the channel chosen for the phrase trigger, but since the user interface displays MIDI channel numbers in the traditional user-centric range from 1 to 16, and the actual protocol requires them to be sent in the 4-bit range 0-15, we need to subtract 1 from the variable value before sending it, which is what the dec (decrement) function does.

-You can tweak this to send different notes (by substituting your own value or variable for playing-note) at different velocities (by replacing the 127) on different channels, or of course do something else completely.
+You can tweak this to send different notes (by substituting your own value or variable for note) at different velocities (by replacing the 127) on different channels, or of course do something else completely.
 The Stopped discussion below shows what you would need to set up to emulate the other half of the Note mode using your own expressions.

 Beat Expression